-"Why, this is he," I answered; "Decimus Saxon

-is his name."
+"Why, this is he," I answered; "Decimus Saxon is his name."

 "Ay, ay, Master Pettigrue," cried the old man.
 "The very name given by Dicky Rumbold.
-He said that either the old Roundhead Clarke or his son But who are these?" would go with him.
+He said that either the old Roundhead Clarke or his son would go with him.
+But who are these?"

-"This is Master Reuben Lockarby, also of Havant, and Sir Gervas Jerome of Surrey," I re-"They are both here as volunteers desiring to serve under the Duke of Monmouth."
+"This is Master Reuben Lockarby, also of Havant, and Bir Gervas Jerome of Surrey," I replied.
+"They are both here as volunteers desiring to serve under the Duke of Monmouth."